dart-lang/language/accepted/future-releases/constructor-tearoffs/feature-specification.md

 A compile-time error occurs if a constructor tear-off denotes a generative constructor declared in an abstract class.

 *A generative constructor declared in an abstract class may well be executed as part of the execution of a constructor tear-off, via a superinitializer.
-But it cannot be torn off on its own, because the execution of a constructor tear-off is an instance creation, and abstract classes do not have instances.
+It cannot, however, be torn off on its own, because the execution of a constructor tear-off is an instance creation, and abstract classes do not have instances.
 There is no similar constraint on a factory constructor.*

 ### Grammar changes